Endava/cats/README.md

 - `./cats.jar version` will display the current CATS version

-- `./cats.jar list fuzzers` will list all the existing fuzzers
+- `./cats.jar list fuzzers` will list all the existing fuzzers, grouped on categories

 - `./cats.jar list fieldsFuzzingStrategy` will list all the available fields fuzzing strategies

 - `./cats.jar list paths --contract=CONTRACT` will list all the paths available within the contract

 # Running CATS
-A minimal run must provide the Swagger/OpenApi contract and the URL address of the service:
+A minimal run must provide the Swagger/OpenAPI contract, and the URL address of the service:

 `./cats.jar --contract=mycontract.yml --server=https://localhost:8080`

 But there are multiple other arguments you can supply.
-More details in the next section.
+More details in the [available arguments](#available-arguments) section.

 ## Notes on Unit Tests